-The UMass Amherst Libraries are hosting an exhibit “All That Dwell in the Light: 350 Years of Quakers in New England,” from January 23 through August 18, 2017, in the W.E.B.
+The UMass Amherst Libraries exhibit “All That Dwell in the Light: 350 Years of Quakers in New England,” closes August 18, 2017, in the W.E.B.
 Du Bois Library, both on the Lower Level and in Special Collections and University Archives (SCUA), on Floor 25.

-The exhibit will examine the history of Quakers and Quakerism in New England drawing upon the extraordinary records of the New England Yearly Meeting of the Society of Friends (NEYM).
+The exhibit examines the history of Quakers and Quakerism in New England drawing upon the extraordinary records of the New England Yearly Meeting of the Society of Friends (NEYM).

 Containing nearly 400 linear feet of archival records and thousands of books and pamphlets, the Collection was donated to SCUA in 2016.
 Quakers, also known as Friends, have a long and dynamic history in New England.
 When they first arrived in the region in the1650s, they presented both a radical alternative and a significant challenge to Puritan orthodoxy, espousing an egalitarian ethos rooted in the Quaker concept of inward light.
 Over the centuries, this egalitarian vision has led Friends into passionate advocacy for the abolition of slavery, gender and racial equality, and opposition to all war.